eastandrew/COVIDmusings/README.md

 Please confirm you have their repository pulled down and correct file extracted into same directory you place the covid.r script.

-This is a storage location for my code, it is not a full-fleged software nor is it a full-fleged software.
+This is a storage location for my code, it is not a full-fleged software nor is it a full-fleged analysis.
 I do not posit any value nor correctness in your interpretation or use of it.
+See the above link to JHU APL.

 If you have questions/comments/etc please post an issue and it may or may not be addressed.